 Introverted people tend to be less sociable and may take longer to form relationships with people.
 In these instances a promotion may trigger a stress reaction for a period of time if it results in a job that involves working with different people.
 The additional responsibility is not the problem, just the act of being placed in unknown company.

 Extroverts are people who need other people for various reasons.
 They work well in jobs requiring the establishment of interpersonal relationships.
 If they are confined to a lonely job they can become stressed.

-The rigidly structured individual is security oriented and afraid to take risks.
+Rigidly structured individuals are security oriented and afraid to take risks.
 They are stressed by anything that upsets their routine.
 They are uneasy in implementing new ideas or solutions that have not been tested.

-The hard-driving, work-oriented individual is stress prone.
+Hard-driving, work-oriented individuals are stress prone.
 They compulsively push activities to capacity and are extremely performance conscious and goal oriented.
-They seek honour and recognition but rarely achieve self-confidence as they are always looking at acquiring ever-increasing skills.
+They seek honour and recognition but rarely achieve self-confidence as they are always looking at acquiring everincreasing skills.
 This stress-prone individual's outlook causes continuous work overload.

-The stress reducer may be as serious as the stress prone about getting the job done, but will seldom become impatient.
+Stress reducers may be as serious as those that are stress prone about getting the job done, but will seldom become impatient.
 They are less competitive and less likely to be driven by the clock.
 They work without agitation and find time for fun and leisure.
-Aware of capabilities and confident about themselves, they lead a fuller, less stressful, richer life than their stress-prone counterpart.
+Aware of their capabilities and confident about themselves, they lead a fuller, less stressful, richer life than their stress-prone counterparts.